AustinAres2007/DeveloperJoe/Instructions.md

 ## Future

-* Make shell script that can install everything for the user manually.
+* ~~Make shell script that can install everything for the user manually.~~

+[^nm]: For a normal user, running `run.sh` within the root folder will suffice.
+[^op]: If you want details, use any Python version 3.9 and above, and execute `joe.py` within the root folder of DeveloperJoe.
+        If you do not do this, you will most likely run into errors regarding importing modules and other dependencies that require reletive paths.